FertigLab/CoGAPSGuide/optiona.md

 print("TIME:", end - start)
 ```

-Since modsim is a small, toy dataset, the expected runtime is only about 3 seconds.
+Since modsim is a small, toy dataset, the expected runtime is only about **3 seconds**.
 Verify that the following output appears:

 ```yml
 This is pycogaps version  0.0.1